Chapter 2: The Road

 Each time I travel the road between the towns of Kasempa and Mumbwa I’m reminded of an aged alcoholic, because the road between them slowly staggers its barely satisfactory way across the landscape.

 I guess, like a few of my red-faced friends, it’s still a functioning one.
 It gets from here to there, but not much else.
 Like them, it seldom follows the most efficient path; rather, it survives, due to decades of experience gained from the dictates of a hard and unsteady life, commonplace in this remote part of Central Africa.

-This road, like those old soaks, with its blemishes, and no longer having the nimbleness of youth, has learned that it is expedient to give a wide berth to as many obstacles as possible.
-As such, its dusty path leans and teeters to the left or right as it sways its way around a low hill, or behind a marshy patch on its winding progress through the timelessness of the bushland.
+The road, like those old soaks, with its blemishes, and no longer having the nimbleness of youth, has learned that it is expedient to give a wide berth to as many obstacles as possible.
+As such, its dusty path leans and teeters as it sways its progress around a low hill, or behind a marshy patch on its winding progress through the timelessness of the bushland.
 Scruffy, dirty, and pock marked with ruts and potholes like the wrinkles of neglect and the blemishes of aged acne, it may veer sharply to avoid a freshly fallen tree, or a recently formed rip cut into its mud by the wheels of the overloaded trucks scarring its surface.

 As a result, my mind was left free to craft my strategy in my meeting with Ernest Banda, the local park warden at his regional headquarters in Mumbwa.
 The motivation for the meeting was driven by a note scribbled in pencil on a piece of brown packing paper, folded and heavy in my pocket.